nwtobbe/BareProx/README.md

 ## Configuration

-Browse to `http://<HOST>:<PORT>` and log in with the default user 'Overseer' and 'P\@ssw0rd!'.
+Browse to `http://<HOST>:<PORT>` and log in with the default user 'Overseer' and 'P@ssw0rd!'.
 Use the web UI to:

-* Configure DB and restart the application.
+- Configure DB and restart the application.
-* View Proxmox cluster health and snapshot status
+- View Proxmox cluster health and snapshot status
-* Configure new backup tasks and SnapMirror relationships
+- Configure new backup tasks and SnapMirror relationships
-* Monitor job history and logs
+- Monitor job history and logs

+#### System

+- Set TimeZone

+- Regenerate certificate if needed

+#### Netapp Controllers

+Add NetApp controller

+Then Edit created NetApp controller to select storage to use.

+Rinse and repeat for a secondary controller if any.

+##### Proxmox

+Create Proxmox cluster

+A small hint: username@pam

+Edit Created Proxmox cluster and add hosts in cluster.
+There is no api currently to do this automagically.

+When done click authenticate.

+And don't forget to select storage.

-## Contributing
+#### Contributing

 1. Fork the repository.
 2. Create a feature branch (`git checkout -b feature/YourFeature`).